Notice of Privacy Practices

 - Public Safety.
-We may disclose your health information to appropriate persons in order to prevent or lessen a serious and imminent threat to the health or safety of a particular person or the general public.
+We may disclose your health information to appropriate persons to prevent or lessen a serious and imminent threat to the health or safety of a particular person or the general public.

-- Specialized government functions.
+- Specialized Government Functions.
 If necessary, we may disclose your health information for military and national security purposes, such as protection of the President.

 - Appointment Reminders.
 We may contact you to provide appointment reminders or to give information about other treatments or health-related benefits and services that may be of interest to you.